 - Do they require you to purchase a minimum number of nights?
 Depending on the resort’s nightly rates, this could end up being more costly than just booking at a more inexpensive resort and paying for a cheap destination wedding package separately.

 - Can all your guests afford the accommodations?
 Some resorts will only offer free weddings if you guarantee that a certain number of guests will book.
-And if most of your guests back out or stay in a different resort you may not get to wed for free.
-Not only that, but you might have to pay a hefty ‘guest pass’ fee for anyone who stays at a different hotel.
+And if most of your guests back out or stay in a different resort you may not get your free ceremony.
+Not only that, but you might have to pay a hefty ‘guest pass’ fee for anyone who stays at a different resort.

 - Most complimentary weddings only include less than 35 guests.
 If you have more, you’ll have to pay extra for each person so the package is no longer free.